ychili/galleries/docs/Manual.rst

 It requires a "`field formats file`_" so it knows which fields to include, how wide each column in the table should be, and optionally which terminal effects to apply.
+Custom output formats can be created by passing a row template string to the ``--print`` option.

 Options
 -------